gerard-bisama/DHIS2-fhir-lab-app/README.md

 core.api.user=root@openhim.org #Default openhim admin username core.api.password=xxxx #password defined during the installation of openhim
 ```
-Copy also the FileMapping.json file generated by the app  the convert-dhis2-fhir and the configured manifest.webapp in /home/mediator/config.

 3. Configuration of the HAPI JPA Server